jieter/django-tables2/docs/pages/tutorial.rst

     class PersonTable(tables.Table):
         class Meta:
             model = Person
-            # add class="paleblue" to <table> tag
-            attrs = {'class': 'paleblue'}
+            template = 'django_tables2/bootstrap.html'

-You'll then need to instantiate and configure the table in the view, before adding it to the context::
+You will then need to instantiate and configure the table in the view, before adding it to the context::

     # tutorial/views.py